agent462/sensu-cli/README.md

 sensu-api
 =========

-A sensu-cli that currently supports get requests
+A sensu-cli that currently supports get and delete requests

 Features
 --------
 * Get Requests
+* Delete Requests (delete clients, stashes and events)
 * API interaction with info, stashes, events, clients and checks